mustafaalkan64/AspnetCoreIdentity2.1/README.md

 Authanticate and authorize

-With Asp.net Core 2.1 Identity Management
+With Asp.net Core 2.1 Identity Management.